borkdude/dynaload/README.md

 Again, note: in ClojureScript we had to require sci manually, whereas in Clojure it was required for us.

+In addition to a fully qualified symbol, `dynaload` accepts an option map with currently one options: `:default`, a value that is returned if the var cannot be found.
+If no default is provided, `dynaload` will throw instead.

 ## Test

 ``` shell